voodoocode/pannengeraet-krank-knarrenbauer/README.md

 # Pannengerät Krank-Knarrenbauer

-Browser extension, which replaces _Ammenschreck Krebs-Katzenjammer_ (and other persons) by silly names.
+Browser extension, which replaces _Ammenschreck Krebs-Katzenjammer_ by silly names.
-Finds the combination of first name and last, only last name and also the abbreviation _AKK_ initials.
+Finds the combination of first name and last, or only last name.

+It is also possible to enable some other replacements for other persons in the extensions settings page.

 ## 🛠 Installation